kedibeki/kedibeki/README.md

 🙏Thank You for Visiting My Page!
 I'm Excited Because "We (You🫶Me) are Going to Build a Brighter Future: Today!"

-To Exceed✈️ in The Technology Era: 📊Data Science (🧠AI, 💻ML & ⚛️DL), 🧑‍Software Engineering, 💭Cloud Computing, 🔐Cyber Security, 🫀Biomedical Science, and 💰Business Analytics are the Pillars.
+To Excel✈️ in The Technology Era: 📊Data Science (🧠AI, 💻ML & ⚛️DL), 🧑‍Software Engineering, 💭Cloud Computing, 🔐Cyber Security, 🫀Biomedical Science, and 💰Business Analytics are the Pillars.

-Therefore, To Master These Fields: I have Developed📈 and Elevated💡 My Expertise and Skills (Technical and Professional) by Innovating Real-World Aspiring Projects🛠 and Enrolling in Dozens of Specializations Courses📚 from Prestigious Universities and High-Tech Corporations (Google, Microsoft, Amazon, Meta, IBM, Harvard, Stanford, Michigan, Duke, Yale, NYU, Washington, California, Johns Hopkins, Maryland, etc), and Earned Professional and Specialty Certifications💎.
+Therefore, To Master These Fields: I have Developed📈 and Elevated💡 My Expertise and Skills (Technical and Professional) by Innovating Real-World Aspiring Projects🛠 and Enrolling in Dozens of specialization courses 📚 from Prestigious Universities and High-Tech Corporations (Google, Microsoft, Amazon, Meta, IBM, Harvard, Stanford, Pennsylvania, Michigan, Duke, Yale, NYU, Washington, California, Johns Hopkins, Maryland, etc), and Earned Professional and Specialty Certifications💎.

-I will post these fields Inevitable Contributions from smallest to largest sectors and businesses!
-AI, Automation and The Future!
-I will upload my personal projects, notes (study materials) and personal achievements (Certifications) in all sectors, professions and businesses!" 📝
+I will post these fields Inevitable Contributions from the smallest to the largest sectors and businesses!
+AI, automation, and The future: I will upload my personal projects, notes (study materials), and personal achievements (Certifications) in all sectors, professions, and businesses!" 📝

-I'm also a Teacher, Freelancer, Customer Service Rep., and Social Worker.

       "🔔FOLLOW ME TO GET MY UPDATES INSTANTLY AND VISIT MY LINKEDIN PROFILE and WEBSITE FOR MORE!
                                        THANK YOU, MAZEL TOV!"